varaprasadz-boop/EDGEIT24_2025/replit.md

 # EDGEIT24 - B2B IT Marketplace

 ## Overview
-EDGEIT24 is a B2B marketplace platform designed to connect businesses with IT service vendors.
-It facilitates project posting, competitive bidding, and comprehensive project lifecycle management, including payment processing, deliverable tracking, and real-time communication.
+EDGEIT24 is a B2B marketplace platform connecting businesses with IT service vendors.
+It enables project posting, competitive bidding, and comprehensive project lifecycle management, including payment processing, deliverable tracking, and real-time communication.
 The platform aims to enhance efficiency and transparency in the B2B IT sector by streamlining the acquisition and provision of IT services.
+The business vision is to become the leading platform for B2B IT service procurement, offering significant market potential by optimizing service acquisition and delivery.

 ## User Preferences
 Preferred communication style: Simple, everyday language.